-Education and Society
+PHIL 246 Education and Society

-This course offers an examination of the nature, purposes, and methods of education, with education understood broadly as communication that forms people's habits, attitudes and beliefs.
+Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course offers an examination of the nature, purposes, and methods of education, with education understood broadly as communication that forms people's habits, attitudes and beliefs.
 The course will consist largely of study of philosophical and sociological theories about education.

-Philosophy and Psychoanalysis
+Philosophy and Psychoanalysis 3 Credit Hours

-This course focuses on selected topics in the relationship between philosophy and psychoanalysis.
+Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course focuses on selected topics in the relationship between philosophy and psychoanalysis.
 Special emphasis will be given to the work of Sigmund Freud.

-Philosophy and Culture
+PHIL 253 Philosophy and Culture 3 Credit Hours

-This course examines the concept of culture, various current cultural phenomena and practices.
+Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course examines the concept of culture, various current cultural phenomena and practices.
 It also examines the nature, role and limits of the philosophical critique of culture.

-Philosophy and Race
+PHIL 254 Philosophy and Race

-This course examines questions of racial identity and racial injustice from a philosophical perspective.
+Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course examines questions of racial identity and racial injustice from a philosophical perspective.
 Issues examined may include, among others, philosophical assumptions behind concepts of race; how concepts of race have changed throughout history; and the relationship between race and other categories of identity, such as ethnicity, class, gender and sexuality.

-Feminist Philosophy
+PHIL 255 Feminist Philosophy